naybyal/data-structures-and-algorithms/Arrays and Strings/HashTable/README.md

 Now, back to why I wrote 'HashMap' instead of 'HashTable'.
 When you first start programming in Java, the code you write is typically non-concurrent (single-threaded).
 Also, HashMap was introduced after Java 1.2, and since I program in Java 17, I’m so accustomed to using HashMap over HashTable that I don't always consider the performance implications or the distinct differences between the two data structures.

 Alright, let's get back to Hash Tables!
+"Wait a minute, Nabiel.
+You said you were going to start with hash tables!"

+Allow me to explain.
+From what I've understood, HashTable and HashMap in Java differ in the following ways:

+1. HashTable is synchronized, which makes it better suited for multithreaded applications.

+'What do you mean by "synchronized?"'

+By 'synchronized', I mean that multip
 Even though there are a number of ways to implement a hash table.
 The simplest implementation is to use an array of linked lists and a hash code function.

 To insert a key-value pair to the hash table, we do the following: